≡ Menu

 Comdex Ranking: 83

 The 83 ranking from Comdex and “A” from A.M.
-Best score both put Ameritas well-above-average, though not in the upper echelon of life insurers in terms of financial strength.
+Best score both put Ameritas well above average in terms of financial strength, though not in the upper echelon of life insurers.

-While there are some safer bets in the industry, Ameritas policyholders realistically face only a very small risk that the company will be financially unable to meet its policy commitments.
+While there are some safer bets in the industry, Ameritas policyholders realistically face only a minimal risk that the company will be financially unable to meet its policy commitments.

 About 75% of Ameritas’ assets are currently held in relatively low-risk fixed-maturity securities.
 The company earns just under $2.5 billion in annual revenue, serving over 4 million customers, and has almost $100 billion in life insurance in force.